 Instructions

 - Preheat oven to 200 degrees.
-Cover a baking sheet that has at least a 1/2-inch rim with aluminum foil.
+Cover a baking sheet that has at least a ½-inch rim with aluminum foil.
 Coat the aluminum foil with butter and place in the oven to warm.

 - In a heavy 2.5 or more quart saucepan, combine sugar, corn syrup, and water.
 Attach a candy thermometer to the side of the pan.
-Bring contents to a boil stirring very frequently to dissolve the sugar.
+Bring the contents to a boil, stirring very frequently to dissolve the sugar.
 When you reach a boil, add the roasted peanuts and continue cooking until the temperature reaches 300 degrees, stirring constantly.

 - Remove the baking sheet from the oven.
 Immediately remove the peanut brittle from the heat and stir in the butter, baking soda, and vanilla.
 Be careful, as it will foam up and change texture.